docupike/docs/docs/user/finder/views-and-presets.md

 ## Classes or locations

 In the navigation bar at the top you can switch between the `Finder` and the `Locations` view.
 This switch completely changes the way you are navigating through your information.
 For both views, you can use a pagination at the bottom.
-Here, you are able to define the results per page and easily select the desired page.
+Here, you are able to define the results per page and select the desired page.